denten-books/plain-text/1-chapter.md

 Like the smoke alarm, literary gadgets are governed and internalize government structures in ways that we have only begun to comprehend.
-The material affordances of a textual device influence all higher-level functions of interpretation.[^ln1-rmedium] Our theories of interpretation are built on several key assumptions attached to print media.
+The material affordances of device--bound textuality influence all higher-level functions of interpretation.[^ln1-rmedium] Yet, available theories of interpretation build on properties and assumptions attached to print media.
 For example, in Hans-Georg Gadamer's seminal conception of art, the free play of the artistic mind is transformed into structure (*Gebilde*) that is both "repeatable" and "permanent" [@gadamer_truth_1975, 110].
 Similarly, in *Interpretation Theory*, Paul Ricoeur writes about the "range of social and political changes" related to the invention of writing.
 For Ricoeur, human discourse is "fixed" and